A Balinese fire ceremony at dusk during a Grief Trip

 Travel with people who get it.
-Where you can cry watching a sunset and nobody makes it a thing.
-Where you can talk about your person over dinner, laugh without guilt, and show up exactly where you are in your grief.
+Cry watching a sunset and nobody makes it a thing.
+Talk about your person over dinner.
+Show up exactly where you are.
+Grief workshops, real community, somewhere beautiful.

 More than a trip